The real suck is in the middle.

-The round of 15 in “Fran” . . . the middle 50 of anything in “Murph” . . .
-Minutes 9-15 of a 20 min AMRAP.
-And, horribly, minutes 12-20 of a 30 min AMRAP.
+The round of 15 in Fran, the middle 50 of anything in Murph, minutes 9-15 of a 20 min workout.
+And (horribly) minutes 12-20 of a 30 min workout.

 Your body and your mind tell you to stop, to quit, to be kind to yourself and take a break.